nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 K. K. Here.
 From there.
 Dealing three points of damage, so another arrow comes and grazes, grazes your upper leg.

 And then he's going to, he's going to attempt to he's gonna attempt to demoralize, Gulb, but he's also too far away.
 Morlize is not a range is not a ranged person's game here.
-Another goblin runs up to the other room, targets Samir, and shoots two arrows.
+Another goblin runs up to the other room, targets Simear, and shoots two arrows.
 First one misses by two.
 Mhmm.

-Second one hits Samir for five damage.
+Second one hits Simear for five damage.
 So, you also get a grazing a grazing blow from an arrow.
 Oh, no. He shot me straight in the shoulder.
 Oh, that's that's, like, a quarter of his hit point.

 Points.
 Yep.
 I guess maybe not a grazing blow.
 I saw it hit in the shoulder.
 Oh, no.

 Might have pierced my lung.
 Chris, what's your anticipation of this, length of battle time in this?
 I'm anticipating us stopping, oh, man.
-Let's let let's let's get to Carson having his turn.
-So we got two more goblins and then Carson, and then we'll call it for tonight and pick up pick up next time.
+Let's let let's let's get to Karsten having his turn.
+So we got two more goblins and then Karsten, and then we'll call it for tonight and pick up pick up next time.

 Okay?
 Yep.
 I want everybody to have a turn at least.
 Yeah.
 Yeah.